microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Naming conventions

 Before starting to deploy any resource in Azure, it's important to follow a naming convention to ensure resource name uniqueness and ease their identification.
-Based on the official [documentation][az-naming-convention] we need to define a few things:
+Based on the official [documentation][az-naming-convention] you need to define a few things:

 - The application name
 - The environment
 - The region
 - The instance number

-We will also add an owner property, so for the purpose of this lab the values will be:
+You will also add an owner property, so for the purpose of this lab the values will be:

 - The service prefix: `func` (for Azure Function)
 - The environment: `dev`